 The difference between management and administration is discussed below:

 Management is a systematic process through which people and resources of an organization are managed.
-It is a means of coordinating the actions of employees by guiding them to work in a such a way that the predefined objectives of the organization are accomplished.
+It is a means of coordinating the actions of employees by guiding them to work in such a way that the predefined objectives of the organization are accomplished.
 On the other hand, administration is carried out by a group of people as a means of administering the entire organization.
 It pertains to the development of objectives, policies, plans, rules, regulations, etc.

 Management represents an executive function as it pertains to the act of regulating and implementing decisions within their domain, while administration is a decision-making function, which is responsible for taking decisions pertaining to the entire organization.